w3c/css-houdini-drafts/css-scroll-api/UseCases.md

   - The top bar on [Twitter user pages](https://twitter.com/LEGO_Group)
   - Polymer's [core-scroll-header-panel](http://polymer.github.io/core-scroll-header-panel/components/core-scroll-header-panel/demos/demo9.html) and [paper-scroll-header-panel](https://elements.polymer-project.org/elements/paper-scroll-header-panel?view=demo:demo/index.html)
   - Rubber banding

 ## Pull to refresh

+- Pull to refresh should behave correctly when it contains a scrollable div
+- Pull to refresh should compose correctly with other effects, such as snap points

 ## Parallax